 Sika maintains exclusivity over its products through the systematic registration of its intellectual property rights.
-In the course of the 2022 business year, 168 new inventions were reported (in 2021: 150) and 104 new patent applications were filed (in 2021: 99).
-As of December 31, 2022, the Sika's patent portfolio included more than

-1,302 unique patent families with more than 4,493 single national patents.
+In the course of the 2024 business year, 264 new inventions were reported (in 2023: 188) and 125 new patent applications were filed (in 2023: 108).
+As of December 31, 2024, the Sika's patent portfolio included 1,606 unique patent families with 5,772 single national patents.
 Some of the Group's know-how is, however, not capable of being patented and for confidentiality and other reasons the Group does not file for patent protection for all of its technological know-how.
-See "Risk Factors-Risks Relating to the Sika Group- The Group may not be able to protect its intellectual property, including its proprietary technology, which could harm the Group's business and competitive position".
+See "Risk Factors-Risks Relating to the Sika Group-The Group may not be able to protect its intellectual property, including its proprietary technology, which could harm the Group's business and competitive position".
 Technology know-how which is not patented by the Group is secured by means of non-disclosure agreements and other agreements regarding the protection of intellectual property rights with its employees, partners of research and development projects as well as customers.

 In addition to the patents and other technological knowhow referred to above, Sika protects its product names and its other brands by way of a registration of such product names and brands as trademarks.
-The Sika umbrella brand and some 980 Sika product trademarks, such as Sika® ViscoCrete®, SikaBond® or Sikaflex®, sharpen the Group's competitive edge.
+The Sika umbrella brand and Sika product trademarks, such as Sika® ViscoCrete®, SikaBond® or Sikaflex®, sharpen the Group's competitive edge.
 For this reason, trademark protection is a management task that is performed both globally at Group level and locally at national level.
-As of December 31, 2022, Sika held 10,258 trademark registrations in more than 153 countries.
+As of December 31, 2024, Sika held 12,611 trademark registrations in 159 countries.
 The Group continuously monitors its trademarks and takes appropriate legal action in cases of infringement.